mmontag/chip-player-js/docs/libxmp.rst

   **Parameters:**
     :c: the player context handle.

-    :rate: the sampling rate to use, in Hz (tipically 44100).
+    :rate: the sampling rate to use, in Hz (typically 44100).
 Valid values range from 8kHz to 48kHz.

     :flags: bitmapped configurable player flags, one or more of the